El Nora Alila

-The English translation offered below is a lyric rendering, reproducing a rhyme similar to the Hebrew.
-A more literal translation makes the title and recurring line, "God of awesome deeds".
+The English translation below is a lyric rendering, reproducing a rhyme similar to the Hebrew one.
+A more literal translation renders the title and recurring line as "God of awesome deeds".
 It consists of eight stanzas, each stanza consisting of four lines of five syllables to the line.
-Each line (in Hebrew) has three words and the fourth line is always two words, "as Thy gates are closed at night" – the gates being shut are presumably those of Heaven's gates for receiving prayers of repentance (modelled after the gates of the Temple, Ezekiel 46:2), and the hymn is one last impassioned plea for Divine pardon in the last minutes of the Day of Atonement.
-The initial letters of the eight stanzas of the piyyut spell out משה חזק תם, "Moses, may he be perfectly strong", in reference to the piyyut's author Moses ibn Ezra (ca. 1055-1138) of Granada.
+Each line (in Hebrew) has three words, and the fourth line is always two words, "as Thy gates are closed at night".
+The closed gates are likely the gates of Heaven, where prayers of repentance are received, possibly also referencing the gates of the Temple in Jerusalem as described in Ezekiel 46:2.
+The hymn serves as a final, heartfelt plea for divine forgiveness during the last moments of the Day of Atonement.
+The initial letters of the eight stanzas of the piyyut spell out משה חזק תם ('Moses, may he be perfectly strong') in reference to the piyyut's author, Moses ibn Ezra (c.
+1055–1138) of Granada.